redis/docs/content/integrate/redis-data-integration/ingest/troubleshooting.md

 The following sections explain how you can get extra information from Redis Data Integration (RDI) to help you solve problems that you may encounter.
-Redis support may also ask you to provide this information if you need to contact them.
+Redis support may also ask you to provide this information to help you resolve issues.

 ## Debug information during installation {#install-debug}